In this article, you will find videos and step-by-step instructions for uninstalling and reinstalling UAD software in Windows.

 Note: Saved UAD Console sessions are stored in the same location as the UAD preference files.
 To keep your saved UAD Console sessions, make sure to back up the Sessions folder inside the Universal Audio directory.

-Visit this link to download and re-install the latest version of the UAD-2 Software.
+Visit this link to download and re-install the latest version of the UAD Software for UAD-2 devices.

 Download Apollo & UAD-2 Software